Brookhaven’s proposed 2019 budget comes in at $47.5M

 The Brookhaven mayor and City Council got their first public look Oct.
 9 at the city’s proposed 2019 budget totaling $47.5 million.
 Last year’s budget was approved at $40.7 million.

 General fund revenues that cover day-to-day operations of the city total $27.7 million, City Manager Christian Sigman explained.
-Other revenue sources include an estimated $3.6 million in hotel-motel taxes, an estimated $7.26 million in special local option sales tax and more than $3 million in federal and state grants.
+Other revenue sources include an estimated $3.6 million in hotel-motel taxes, more than $3 million in federal and state grants and new this year is an estimated $7.26 million in special local option sales tax.

 No funding is included in the proposed budget for any parks master plans projects, Sigman said.
 Last year’s approval of the DeKalb County SPLOST eliminated the city’s homestead option sale tax which was the primary funding source for major parks projects, he said.